YehudaKremer/msix/README.md

 ## Command-Line Arguments

-If you useing pfx certificate to sign your installer you can set the password via the command-line arguments like that:
+If you using pfx certificate to sign your installer you can set the certificate password via the command-line arguments like that:

 ```bash
 flutter pub run msix:create --password <your certificate password>